ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 5: Swagger Documentation

 In this step, the deployed model was consumed using Swagger.
 The Swagger JSON file provided by Azure for the deployed model was downloaded from the Endpoints section in Azure under the Swagger URL and saved in a file named *swagger.json*.
 The *swagger.sh* script was modified and used to download the lastest Swagger container and to run it in on Port 9000.
-The *serve.py* script  starts a local server that makes it possible to access the *swagger.json* file over the HTTP protocol, expected by the Swagger User Interface (UI).
+The *serve.py* script starts a local server that makes it possible to access the *swagger.json* file over the HTTP protocol as expected by the Swagger User Interface (UI).
 The script was used to start a Python server on port 8000.
 The *serve.py* script was placed right next to the downloaded *swagger.json* file and the contents of the API for the model was displayed using Swagger.